2/19/2025

 speaker

-Dalton Buretto
+Dalton Barreto

-Analyst at Canaccord Genuity
+Canaccord Genuity Analyst

-Got it, thanks for that, Andre.
-And then maybe switching gears to Manitoba.
-The Canadian dollar has been hammered.
-Just wondering how much exposure the Manitoba business has to the Canadian dollar and what you're doing to sort of lock in these rates,
+Got it.
+Thanks for that, Andre.
+And then maybe switching gears to Manitoba, the Canadian dollar has been hammered.
+Just wondering how much exposure the Manitoba business has to the Canadian dollar and what you're doing to sort of lock in these rates.

 speaker